newtmex/smart-housing/README.md

 **1. Governance Module Deployment**

--   Deploy the Governance contract on the BNB Chain mainnet.
+-   Deploy the Governance contract on the mainnet.
 -   Monitor and support the initial usage of the Governance features.

 **2. Staking and Unstaking Features**